A second view on the X-ray polarization of NGC 4151 with IXPE: Observing campaign and data reduction

 \section{Observing campaign and data reduction}

-The second \ixpe\ observation of NGC~4151 was performed during the 1st Cycle of the \ixpe\ General Observer program\footnote{\url{https://heasarc.gsfc.nasa.gov/docs/ixpe/proposals/ao1/c1_targets.html}}.
-Due to the long exposure time (750 ks), it has been divided into two segments: 23rd to 28th April and 15th to 26th May 2024.
-We used the level 2 event files, which are calibrated adopting a standard \ixpe\ pipeline from the Science Operation Center (SOC)\footnote{\url{https://heasarc.gsfc.nasa.gov/docs/ixpe/analysis/IXPE-SOC-DOC-009-UserGuide-Software.pdf}}.
-We apply the background rejection method following \citet{dimarco23}'s guidelines for faint sources.
+The second \ixpe\ observation of NGC~4151 was performed during the first cycle of the \ixpe\ General Observer program.\footnote{\url{https://heasarc.gsfc.nasa.gov/docs/ixpe/proposals/ao1/c1_targets.html}} Due to the long exposure time (750 ks), it has been divided into two segments: 23-28 April and 15-26 May, 2024.
+We used the level two event files, which are calibrated adopting a standard \ixpe\ pipeline from the Science Operation Center (SOC).\footnote{\url{https://heasarc.gsfc.nasa.gov/docs/ixpe/analysis/IXPE-SOC-DOC-009-UserGuide-Software.pdf}} We applied the background rejection method following \citet{dimarco23}'s guidelines for faint sources.
 To extract the source (background) data in the three detector units (DUs), a 68\arcsec\ circle (annulus with internal radius of 180\arcsec\ and outer of 240\arcsec) was adopted.
 The source extraction radius was derived iteratively to maximize the signal-to-noise ratio in the 2.0 -- 8.0 keV band, similar to the procedure described in \cite{piconcelli04}.
-Any remaining background contribution is subtracted during the polarimetric analysis.
-Subsequently, to estimate the polarization properties, we employ two methods: (1) creating the polarization cube \citep[\texttt{PCUBE}; using the \textsc{ixpeobssim} software version 31.0.1;][]{2022SoftX..1901194B}, and (2) generating $I$, $Q$, and $U$ spectra using \textsc{xselect} \citep[from the \textsc{heasoft} package version 6.33.2;][]{2014ascl.soft08004N} considering the weighted analysis method with the parameters \texttt{stokes=Neff} \citep{dimarco22}.
-Both methods adopt the latest available calibration file, i.e. version 13 (20240101) in \textsc{ixpeobssim} and CALDB 20240125 for \textsc{xselect}.
-The Ancillary Response File (ARF) and Modulation Response File (MRF) for each detector unit are generated using the \texttt{ixpecalcarf} task and considering the same extraction radius used for the source region.
+Any remaining background contribution was subtracted during the polarimetric analysis.
+Subsequently, to estimate the polarization properties, we employed two methods: (1) creating a polarization cube \citep[\texttt{PCUBE}; using the \textsc{ixpeobssim} software version 31.0.1;][]{2022SoftX..1901194B} and (2) generating $I$, $Q$, and $U$ spectra using \textsc{xselect} \citep[from the \textsc{heasoft} package version 6.33.2;][]{2014ascl.soft08004N}, considering the weighted analysis method with the parameters \texttt{stokes=Neff} \citep{dimarco22}.
+Both methods adopt the latest available calibration file, specifically version 13 (20240101) in \textsc{ixpeobssim} and CALDB 20240125 for \textsc{xselect}.
+The Ancillary Response File (ARF) and Modulation Response File (MRF) for each detector unit were generated using the \texttt{ixpecalcarf} task and considering the same extraction radius used for the source region.
+The results from the model-independent polarization analysis using \texttt{PCUBE} are presented in Sect.~\ref{pcube}, whereas the $I$, $Q$, and $U$ spectra are adopted in Sect.~\ref{spectropolarimetry} for the spectro-polarimetric analysis.